Dancheg97/pack/README.md

 Git-based pacman-compatible package manager.
 Since `go` creators started reusing `git` in go package management system, the value of decentralized systems shined from another perspective.

-This package manager is trying to reuse the power of both `git` and `pacman` to become new age way of arch package distribution.
+This package manager is trying to reuse the power of both `git` and `pacman` to become new way of arch package distribution.

 ---